Should We Rewrite the Constitution? – What the Constitution Means to Me

 The Constitution Does Not Address Women’s Rights

-What the Constitution Means to Me addresses women’s rights, immigration, and domestic abuse.
-The show is deeply personal, sharing stories of the abuse her mother, grandmother, and great-grandmother faced.
-She is proud that her mother and aunt were whistleblowers speaking up against abuse.
-Her great-grandmother came to the U.S. after being purchased as a wife in a magazine.
-Sheck faults the Constitution for failing to protect women.
+Much of What the Constitution Means to Me addresses subjects that have unfortunately–and erroneously–become synonymous with left-wing causes: women’s rights, immigration, and domestic abuse.
+The narrative is deeply personal, sharing stories of the abuse Schreck’s mother, grandmother, and great-grandmother faced.
+With understandable pride, she reveals the role her mother and aunt played as whistleblowers, speaking up against abuse.
+Her great-grandmother, who arrived in the United States as a commodity, having been purchased as a wife through an ad in a magazine, suffered silently.
+Shreck faults the Constitution for failing to protect women, suggesting that America’s Founding Fathers established laws to govern a country run by men, a cultural bias reflected in our Constitution.

 Heidi (Kate Baldwin) – (photograph by T. Charles Erickson)